 In May 2003, the 30,000 plaintiffs, led by Fajardo's legal team, filed a lawsuit in Ecuador's northern Amazon, demanding that Chevron pay for a complete cleanup, including removal of all formation waters, debris and equipment; remediation of all contaminated water bodies and lands; recuperation of fauna, flora and aqueous life; and monitoring and improvement of the health of the inhabitants.

 Chevron does not deny dumping formation waters or oil in the region, but says the resulting contamination has not harmed the inhabitants and it is not responsible for any cleanup.
 In March 2007, the plaintiffs, with the abundant evidence collected from 45 field inspections, had already proven the existence of extensive contamination, and that further delay was not necessary.
 The judge issued an order to begin an assessment of the damages, which was carried out by an independent expert, culminating in a report released in April 2008 citing $8.3 - $16 billion in damages.
-Fajardo and Yanza have been touring the country relentlessly, making the trial an issue of national dignity and sovereignty in anticipation of a final decision in 2008.
+Fajardo and Yanza toured the country relentlessly, making the trial an issue of national dignity and sovereignty.

 Their work entails significant risk, as well.
-Yanza, Fajardo, their families and a number of their colleagues have become targets of death threats, harassment and intimidation.
+Yanza, Fajardo, their families and a number of their colleagues have been targets of death threats, harassment and intimidation.
 In December 2005, the Inter-American Commission on Human Rights of the Organization of American States issued precautionary measures for Yanza and Fajardo in an effort to protect their lives.
-Fajardo's brother was killed just months after he joined the legal team; no investigation has taken place and no one has been arrested for the homicide.
+Fajardo's brother was killed just months after he joined the legal team; no investigation took place and no one was arrested for the homicide.
 Fajardo has been forced to vary his daily routine, often sleeping in a different place each night.

 Watch in high resolution on YouTube.